jsinger67/parol/docs/Tutorial.md

 /* 11 */ ArrayList: ;
 ```

-How do we deal with them.
+How do we deal with them?
 This time we let the parse tree help us.
 Create a simple json file, `array.json`:

 ```json
 []